Resources for Homeowners Facing Foreclosure “Where to Look for Help”

 Where to get other financial assistance if you do not qualify for Step Forward Michigan:

-- You may qualify for tax benefits that could decrease tax debt such as: Michigan Principal Residence Exemption, the Michigan Homestead Property Tax Credit, the Michigan Poverty Exemption, or the Disabled Veterans Exemption.
-Visit michigan.gov/taxes/
+- The Michigan Department of Treasury website (https://www.michigan.gov/taxes) has information about tax benefits that could decrease tax debt such as: Michigan Principal Residence Exemption, the Michigan Homestead Property Tax Credit, the Michigan Poverty Exemption, or the Disabled Veterans Exemption.

 - Local funds may be available through foundations, churches, civic groups, etc.